tangshuang/.datamanager.js/README.md

 })
 ```

 Notice: when you forcely request, subscribers will be fired after data come back, and local cache will be update too.
 So it is a good way to use force request when you want to refresh local cached data.
+But the return value is the latest cache, and the next time when you .get, you will get the new data.

 It seems the same between `get` and `request`.
 In fact, it is not, there are some differences.